weecology/feasiblesets/README.md

 For example, if multiple machines have generated files of macrostates matching N-S combinations, we will to combine the macrostates into a single file holding all of them.

+5. feasible_functions.py  --Python script containing all functions (and then some) used to generate all figures in the main body and appendices of Locey and White (2013).

 blip